Why We Did This

 We're doing the work for its own sake again, the way we used to.
 Worrying about marketing or a "platform," well, that's the kind of thinking that got America where it is now: unprepared, divided, selling the tools to preserve life as if we’re hawkers at a souk in a failed state.

 We’re writing for free because it’s that kind of time.
 If you can throw something in the pot, cool.
+The most helpful way to support the work is via a paid membership.
 If you want a tax break, hit us up with an email.
-We have a nonprofit sponsor who believes in what we're doing.
 We're low-budget, but not no-budget and any help with expenses is welcome.

 If it's not that kind of time for you, keep on reading.
 You're welcome here.